jedi4ever/veewee/doc/definition.md

 - `fusion`: exports to an '.ova' file
 - `kvm`: export to a raw '.img' file
 - `vbox`: exports to a '.box' format (e.g. for use in vagrant)

+For more details on the providers have a look at [providers.md](providers.md).